« All Events

 The introduction of the Aotearoa New Zealand Histories Curriculum for students in Years 1-10 is a significant change for the New Zealand Curriculum which had previously largely avoided compulsory subjects or content.

-Unlike many other countries, in the history of New Zealand has not been routinely taught in schools.
+The history of New Zealand has not been routinely taught in schools.
 As a result of a petition to Parliament by students from Otorohanga High School, the New Zealand school curriculum is now in the process of change so that everyone who goes to school will be able to explore the history of the country they live in.

 We are fortunate to have Leah Bell, one of the students who presented the petition, discussing this major change in the curriculum of New Zealand schools with Gregor Fountain, formerly Principal of Wellington College.
 Gregor will examine the factors which led to the introduction of the curriculum and provide some thoughts on why it took so long.
 He’ll provide a broad overview of the curriculum and identify some opportunities that this development might bring for Te Papa.